 As a practitioner, I am a fellow writing journeyer with extensive knowledge of creative writing, transformative learning theory and writing therapies.
-With my birthright of empathic nature and masters degree in psychology, I am equip to hold space for the emotions, upheavals and difficulties that may arise in the transformative process.
+With a Masters Degree in Psychology from Columbia University, I am equip to hold space for the emotions, upheavals and difficulties that may arise in the transformative process.
 The exercises I offer to clients are backed by the work of pioneering scientific writing researchers and practitioners, such as Dr. James Pennebaker, Dr. Joshua Smyth, Celia Hunt, John Fox, Dr. Allesandro Musetti, and Dr. Gian Luca Barbieri.
 This said, I use my intuition to guide clients into whatever form of transformative exercise necessary including meditation, breath-work or honest conversation.

 How did I become a transformative writing practitioner?

 Writing has always held a resonant place in my life from my first poetry "book" at the age of seven through high school English classes, but it was in college that I claimed it as my life path.
 That said, it wasn't until graduate school that I realized I wanted to do more than just publish my own writing.

 In May of 2016, I graduated with honors from NYU Gallatin where I received a B.A. in Individualized Study, focusing on philosophy and creative writing.
 My thesis, "Configurations of Millennial Storytelling,” explored the evolution of storytelling through different mediums and modes overtime.
 Through this thesis work, I found that humans now have a unique capacity for stories, both in their most thin, abstract forms, such as experimental fiction, and their most grandiose forms, such as virtual reality.
 I postulated that this evolution runs parallel to the evolution of the human psyche, thereby priming the millennial to understand (and create) these previously incomprehensible methods of storytelling.